Sponges of the cold

 Lee, David Elvin and Henry Reiswig have produced a major

-guide to the sponges of California.
+guide to the deep water sponges in the Aelutians.
 We hope that,

 ultimately, a revised list will incorporate the work of